SiteGround VS HostGator

 Finally, and probably some of HostGators most interesting features, you can purchase additional ‘website essentials’ when completing your web hosting order.
 Unfortunately these features do come at a cost, but we thought they were worth mentioning:

 - CodeGuard – Daily backups, 1GB storage, 3 restores per month

 - SiteLock – Daily malware and vulnerability scan

 - Domain Privacy – Protect your personal information

 And the winner is… SiteGround!

 SiteGround vs HostGator: Conclusion

 There’s no doubt that both SiteGround and HostGator are great contenders.
 Both hosts often come up on the top web hosting lists around the world, and for good reason.
-So how do we choose which one’s better?

 Personal opinion does play a role when it comes to choosing a web host.
 We based our comparison on the purchase of each host’s basic shared plans.
 Whereas some of you may focus more on blogs, and others on eCommerce sites.